 When your root canal therapy has been completed, a record of your treatment will be sent to your restorative dentist.
 You should contact their office for a follow-up restoration within a few weeks of treatment at our office.
 Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available at all times to respond.
 To prevent further decay, continue to practice good dental hygiene.

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.

-If you live in the Northern Virginia area and would like to learn more about how we can help you with your dental needs, or to schedule an appointment for root canal treatment, please call us at Fairfax Office Phone Number 703-539-0400
+If you live in the Northern Virginia area and would like to learn more about how we can help you with your dental needs, or to schedule an appointment for root canal treatment, please call us at Endodontics Office in Fairfax Phone Number 703-539-0400

 New To Our Office?

 - take a tour of our Fairfax office

 - what to expect at your first visit

 Doctor and staff were so kind and understanding.